Quantum Phase diagrams and transitions for Chern topological insulators: Introduction

-The answers are as follows:\\ {\bf A1}: Arbitrarily high Chern numbers can appear.
-These are already realized by basic spin Hamiltoninans as studied by Berry \cite{Berry1984}.
-These can also be obtained from $spin\frac{1}{2}$ their tensor products and projectors, see \S\ref{par:spin} \\ {\bf A2:} Based on classical differential topology, the computation can be done via curvature of a connections, as mentioned above.
-In special cases, if the bundle is a pull--back from a bundle with known Chern class, such as one of the examples above.
-The Chern number can be computed by a mapping degree.
-The quickest computation of the degree is done with a ray method, which we review, \ref{subsection:calcdegree}.
-This allows one to understand and ``read off'' the transitions.\\ {\bf A3:} As we show, any prescribed phase diagram of transitions between topological phases with different Chern numbers whose crossings are polytopic can be realized, see Theorem \ref{thm:main}.

-The 1--parameter family describing a single wall transition from Chen number $d$ to Chern number $d'$ is just is a suspension of a family of curves.
+In summary, our analysis answers the following basic questions: \begin{itemize} \item [Q1:] What Chern classes, transitions, and phase diagrams can be achieved? \item[Q2:] Can these be effectively understood and computed? \item [Q3:] Can one effectively design phase diagrams and realize them? \item [Q4:] How can these be implemented on a lattice using lattice geometry? \end{itemize} The answers we provide are as follows:\\ {\bf A1}: Arbitrarily high Chern numbers can appear.
+These are already realized by basic spin Hamiltonians as studied by Berry \cite{Berry1984}.
+Using Clebsch-Gordon rules, the bundles corresponding to higher spins can also be obtained from $spin\frac{1}{2}$, by using tensor products and projectors, see \S\ref{par:spin}.
+We show that all Chern numbers and all transitions are possible and that they can effectively be obtained from the Chern number $\pm 1$ $spin\frac{1}{2}$ systems by pull--back along higher degree covering maps.
+The 1--parameter family describing a single wall transition from Chern number $d$ to Chern number $d'$ is just a suspension of a family of curves.
 The critical locus is the suspension of the critical curve which is a classical rose curve $r=\cos(k\theta)$, whose history goes back to \cite{Grandi}, with $k=\frac{d-d'}{d+d'}$ parameterized over $[0,\delta\pi]$ where $\delta=|d-d'|$.
-The number of crossings, which are Dirac points in 2 band systems, is $\delta$, which is the number of times $(0,0)$ in is crossed.
-This number is the minimal for two band systems.
-Details are in \S\ref{par:rose}.

-If the critical locus near a point of the phase diagram corresponds to a polytope fan, then these families can be interpolated using the normal cone.
+The number of crossings, which are Dirac points in 2 band systems, is $\delta$, which is the number of times $(0,0)$ is crossed.
+This number is the minimal for the two-band systems.
+Details are in \S\ref{par:rose}.\\ {\bf A2:} Based on classical differential topology, the computation can be done via the curvature of a connections, as mentioned above.
+In special cases, the bundle is a pull--back from a bundle with known Chern class, such as one of the examples above.
+Then the Chern number can be computed by the mapping degree of the function which is used to pull--back.
+The quickest computation of the degree is done with a ray method, which we review in \S\ref{subsection:calcdegree}.
+This allows one to understand and ``read off'' the transitions and provide graphical versions to represent them.\\ {\bf A3:} As we show, any prescribed phase diagram of transitions between topological phases with different Chern numbers whose crossings are polytopic can be realized, see Theorem \ref{thm:main}.
+Concretely, if the critical locus near a point of the phase diagram corresponds to a polytope fan, then these families can be interpolated using the normal cone.
+These standard families are minimal for 2--band systems, in the sense that they have a minimal number of level crossings.